Opal-teaching/firebase-simple-app/README.md

       as new messages arrive based on a `child_added` event.
     <br><br>
     Pay attention to the behaviour of the second listener.
 Does it return the initial values (the same way as the first listener)?
-If yes, remove the redundant listener.
-If no, keep both.
+If yes, remove the redundant listener; if not, keep both.

-2. The `pushMessage` method will be in charge of pushing a new message to Firebase using `ref.push` Here is the format for the new message:
+2. The `pushMessage` method will be in charge of pushing new messages to Firebase using `ref.push` Here is the format for a new message:
     ```
     var new_message = {
         content: "...",